 9. Maheshinte Prathikaaram | Malayalam | Drama

-8. Aligarh | Hindi | Drama
+8. Aligarh ย | Hindi | Drama

 7. Iraivi | Tamil | Drama

-Iraivi is an unconventional feminist film where we see repercussions of three shoddy men doing things men do, on the three women.
-Though the entire narrative is driven by the three men in the film, it is still primarily a film about the females and them being a collateral damage.Iraivi features earth shattering performances all around.
-Specially Surya S.J. as Arul is a revelation.
-There’s not a single wrong note that goes into his work.
-All his alcoholic shamblings, random fits of anger and high-pitched ramblings on how films are being treated make him one of the most likable and vulnerable of the characters.
-Vijay Sethupathi as Michael is again brilliant.
+Iraivi is an unconventional feminist film where we see the repercussions of three shoddy men doing things men do to the three women.
+Though the three men in the film drive the entire narrative, it is still primarily a film about the females and them being collateral damage.
+Iraivi features earth-shattering performances all around.
+Surya S.J., as Arul, is primarily a revelation.
+Thereโs not a single wrong note that goes into his work.
+All his alcoholic shamblings, random fits of anger, and high-pitched ramblings on how films are being treated make him one of the most likable and vulnerable of the characters. ย Vijay Sethupathi as Michael is again brilliant.
 His fear, disappointments, and pain all feel real.
-Bobby Simha who won a National award for Subbharaj’s Jigarthanda doesn’t get much to do in the first half.
+Bobby Simha, who won a National award for Subbharajโs Jigarthanda, doesnโt get much to do in the first half.
 But instantly shines in the second half.
-All the women including Anjali, Kamalinee Mukherjee, Pooja Devariya all prove why this film is about them and not the men in question.
+All the women, including Anjali, Kamalinee Mukherjee, and Pooja Devariya, prove why this film is about them and not the men in question.

 6. Raman Raghav 2.0 | Hindi | Crime Thriller